Electroconvulsive therapy

-Electroconvulsive therapy (ECT) is a psychiatric treatment where a generalized seizure (without muscular convulsions) is electrically induced to manage refractory mental disorders.
-Typically, 70 to 120 volts are applied externally to the patient's head, resulting in approximately 800 milliamperes of direct current passing between the electrodes, for a duration of 100 milliseconds to 6 seconds, either from temple to temple (bilateral ECT) or from front to back of one side of the head (unilateral ECT).
-However, only about 1% of the electrical current crosses the bony skull into the brain because skull impedance is about 100 times higher than skin impedance.
+Electroconvulsive therapy (ECT) is a psychiatric treatment that causes a generalized seizure by passing electrical current through the brain.
+ECT is often used as an intervention for mental disorders when other treatments are inadequate.
+Conditions responsive to ECT include major depressive disorder, mania, and catatonia.

-Aside from effects on the brain, the general physical risks of ECT are similar to those of brief general anesthesia.
+The general physical risks of ECT are similar to those of brief general anesthesia.
 Immediately following treatment, the most common adverse effects are confusion and transient memory loss.
 Among treatments for severely depressed pregnant women, ECT is one of the least harmful to the fetus.

-ECT is often used with informed consent as a safe and effective intervention for major depressive disorder, mania, and catatonia.
 The usual course of ECT involves multiple administrations, typically given two or three times per week until the patient no longer has symptoms.
 ECT is administered under anesthesia with a muscle relaxant.
 ECT can differ in its application in three ways: electrode placement, treatment frequency, and the electrical waveform of the stimulus.
-These treatment parameters can pose significant differences in both adverse side effects and symptom remission in the treated patient.
+Differences in these parameters affect symptom remission and adverse side effects.

 Placement can be bilateral, where the electric current is passed from one side of the brain to the other, or unilateral, in which the current is solely passed across one hemisphere of the brain.
 High-dose unilateral ECT has some cognitive advantages compared to moderate-dose bilateral ECT while showing no difference in antidepressant efficacy.

-History and neuroscientific basis
+History

 As early as the 16th century, agents to induce seizures were used to treat psychiatric conditions.
-In 1785, the therapeutic use of seizure induction was documented in the London Medical and Surgical Journal.
+In 1785, the therapeutic use of seizure induction (by administering camphor orally) was documented in the London Medical and Surgical Journal.
 As to its earliest antecedents one doctor claims 1744 as the dawn of electricity's therapeutic use, as documented in the first issue of Electricity and Medicine.
 Treatment and cure of hysterical blindness was documented eleven years later.
 Benjamin Franklin wrote that an electrostatic machine cured "a woman of hysterical fits."
 By 1801, James Lind as well as Giovanni Aldini had used galvanism to treat patients with various mental disorders.
 G.B.C.
 Duchenne, the mid-19th century "Father of Electrotherapy", said its use was integral to a neurological practice.

 In the second half of the 19th century, such efforts were frequent enough in British asylums as to make it notable.